tachiyomiorg/website/src/help/faq/README.md

 ### Webtoons

 #### How do I fix the `Page list is empty` error?
-You will have to open the manga entry in WebView and verify your age, as Webtoons has recently added age verifications on their website.
+You will have to open the manga entry in WebView and verify your age, as Webtoons has added age verifications on their website.

 ### Toonily